Here’s which tech companies have—and haven’t—banned Russia’s state-sponsored RT media app

 - Amazon still offers the RT app on Fire TV streaming devices and smart TVs.
 The company has not yet responded to a request for comment.

-- RT does not have a large presence on cable and streaming services, but remains available on Dish Network, Dish’s Sling TV streaming service, and DirecTV.
+- RT does not have a large presence on cable and streaming services, but remains available on Dish Network and Dish’s Sling TV streaming service.
 A Dish spokesperson told CNN that it is “closely monitoring the situation.”

-Note: This story has been updated with news from Apple, DirecTV, and Roku.
-We’ll continue to update this story with any further responses.